by Susan Sontag

 Sound by Tim Shaw

-Susan Sontag’s play and Tender Buttons production was a celebration of subjectivity, imagination and individuality.
+The production was a celebration of subjectivity, imagination and individuality.

-Praise for Alice in Bed
+Praise for Tender Buttons 2013 production of Alice in Bed

 “Director Tess Denman-Cleaver has captured the other side of Victorian life where hysteria gripped the women of the age.
 Her theatre company, Tender Buttons, has achieved something quite special with a promenade production of Susan Sontag’s 1993 play Alice in Bed.”
 British Theatre Guide